San Petronio, Bologna: Cassini's Meridian Line

 The church hosts also a marking in the form of a meridian line inlaid in the paving of the left aisle in 1655; it was calculated and designed by the astronomer Giovanni Domenico Cassini, who was teaching astronomy at the University.
 A meridian line does not indicate the time: instead, with its length of 66.8 m it is one of the largest astronomical instruments in the world, allowing measurements that were for the time uniquely precise.
 The sun light, entering through a 27.07 mm hole placed at a 27.07 m height in the church wall, projects an elliptical image of the sun, which at local noon falls exactly on the meridian line and every day is different as to position and size.
 The position of the projected image along the line allows to determine accurately the daily altitude of the sun at noon, from which Cassini was able to calculate with unprecedented precision astronomical parameters such as the obliquity of the ecliptic, the duration of the tropical year and the timing of equinoxes and solstices.
 On the other hand, the size of the projected sun's image, and in particular its rate of variation during the year, allowed Cassini the first experimental verification of Kepler's laws of planetary motion.

 Cassini and Domenico Guglielmini published an illustrated account of how the meridian line was accomplished in 1695.

 Terror threat

-In 2002 five men were arrested on suspicion of planning to blow up the basilica.
-The men were alleged to have connection to Al Qaeda.
+In 2002 five men were arrested on suspicions of planning to blow up the basilica.
+The men were allegedly connected to Al Qaeda.
 Again in 2006, plans by Islamist terrorists to destroy the Basilica were thwarted by Italian police.
-The terrorists claimed that a 15th-century fresco inside was insulting to Islam.
-The fresco, painted by Giovanni da Modena, depicts Muhammad in Hell being devoured by demons.
+The terrorists planned to destroy the church because one of the chapels features a 15th-century fresco, painted by Giovanni da Modena and based on Dante Alighieri's Divine Comedy, depicting Muhammad in the eighth circle of Hell, in a section reserved for religious schismatics, being tortured and devoured by demons.